-In limited circumstances, other types of FRAs, in particular Type 4 intrusive surveys, will be carried out periodically as required.
+Other types of FRAs, in particular Type 4 intrusive surveys, will be carried out periodically as required to ensure the suitability of a stay put strategy.
 This will be determined by a number of factors including:

 - Risk level of the building in question.

 - Building use.

 - Any concerns identified.

 - Recent history improvements, fires etc.